Top Card: Season 1

 In the first season of Top Card, six grand prizes were available per episode.
-Three of these were typically cars, two consisted of merchandise such as a piano or fur coat, and one was a vacation trip.
+Three of these were typically cars, two consisted of merchandise such as a piano or fur coat, and one was a trip.
 The champion drew one of six cards at random to determine the grand prize at stake, after which five cards were drawn from the top of the oversized deck to determine his/her bankroll for the round.
 Card values were multiplied by $100 and added together, for a maximum potential starting total of $5,000.

-Eight of the nine spaces on the board now displayed smaller prizes and their prices, rounded off to the nearest multiple of $10; the center space held a "Wild Card" mystery prize with no displayed value.
+Eight of the nine spaces on the board now displayed smaller prizes and their prices, rounded off to the nearest multiple of $10.
+The center space held a wild card mystery prize with no displayed value.
 Each space also hid a card, one of which was a joker that the champion needed to avoid.
-He/she chose one prize at a time, whose price was deducted from the bankroll; if the card behind it was not the joker, he/she could either accept it or take the top card from the deck instead.
-If the revealed card would cause the champion to bust, he/she was given the top card by default.
-The champion could select the Wild Card prize at any time, but at the cost of his/her entire remaining bankroll.
+They chose one prize at a time, whose price was deducted from the bankroll.
+If the card behind it was not the joker, they could either accept it or take the top card from the deck instead.
+If the revealed card would cause the champion to bust, they were given the top card by default.
+The champion could select the wild card prize at any time, but at the cost of their entire remaining bankroll.

 The round ended as soon as the champion did any of the following: